 \subsection{kSZ power spectrum}

-Unlike tSZ, the kSZ signal involves significant contributions from diffuse gas outside of dark matter halos.
-Therefore, the extra care is needed when applying the halo model prescription for modelling the kSZ effect.
-The kSZ effect vanishes at the leading order of density perturbation due to cancellation of opposite velocities, but the second order perturbation leads to non-zero power spectrum at sub-arcminute scales.
+Unlike the tSZ effect, the kSZ signal involves significant contributions from diffuse gas outside of dark matter halos.
+Therefore, extra care is needed when applying the halo model prescription for modelling the kSZ effect.
+The kSZ effect vanishes at the leading order of density perturbation due to the cancellation of opposite velocities, but the second-order perturbation leads to a non-zero power spectrum at sub-arcminute scales.
 This effect was first discussed in \citet{Ostriker1986,Vishniac1987} and now referred to as Ostriker--Vishniac (OV) power spectrum.
 Subsequent studies \citep{Ma2002,Shaw2012,Park2016} address the extension of the OV power spectrum by incorporating nonlinear treatments.

 At small scales, the kSZ power spectrum is sourced by the transverse mode given by